 where

-TL-STF, TL-LTF, TL-SIG, TBSPK-Mark1, TBSPK-Mark2, TWUR-Sync, and TSym are defined in Table 30-3 (Timing-related constants(11ba)), and NSym is the number of MC-OOK symbols in the WUR-Data field.
+TL-STF, TL-LTF, TL-SIG, TBSPK-Mark1, TBSPK-Mark2, TWUR-Sync, and TSym are defined in Table 30-3 (Timing-related constants(11ba)), and NSym is the number of WUR OOK symbols in the WUR-Data field.

-The number of MC-OOK symbols is a function of the length of WUR MAC frame in the WUR-Data field (WUR_MPDU_LENGTH) and NSPDB and is calculated as follows:
+The number of WUR OOK symbols is a function of the length of WUR MAC frame in the WUR-Data field (WUR_MPDU_LENGTH) and NSPDB and is calculated as follows:

 ….